Ellisande/tic-tac-toe/steps.md

 Gulp is going to be used for the CI solution.
 Gulp is designed with streaming CI in mind, so that's what we're going to set up.

+You can find examples of how to set things up at the Gulp website: http://gulpjs.com

 ### 1.1 Create Your Build Tasks

 We want to do some standard build tasks with our Gulp project.
 Lets aggregate our JavaScript files, minify our CSS files, and concatenate them together into a single file.